Cubulating a free-product-by-cyclic group: Walls in the flow space

 \begin{enumerate} \item Consider the subspace $\mathbf{C}_{Li}$ of $T'_{Li}$ obtained by removing each open primary bust and each open secondary bust in $T'_{Li}$.
 A component $\mathbf{N}_{Li}$ of $\mathbf{C}_{Li}$ is a \emph{nucleus}.
 Note that each nucleus is either a subinterval of some edge or contained in the star of a vertex. \item The endpoints of the nuclei are endpoints of either primary busts or of secondary busts.
 To each endpoint of each secondary bust $d'_{kj,L(i-1)}$ in a nucleus, glue a forward flow segment of length $L-\frac{1}{2}$.
 Note that this flow segment ends at the primary bust $d_{k,Li}$.
 The union of all flow segments which end at a common endpoint (an endpoint of some $d_{k,Li}$) is a \emph{level} $\mathbf{L}$.
 Such an endpoint is a \emph{forward endpoint}. \item Join the endpoints $d^{\pm}_{k,Li}$ of each primary bust $d_{k,Li}$ to the endpoints $d'^{\mp}_{k,Li}$ (note the change in order) of its parallel copy $d'_{k,Li}$ by segments called \emph{slopes}.
 A slope is denoted by $\mathbf{S}$. \end{enumerate}

-The graph $\overline{W}_L$ is the union of the nuclei, levels and slopes.
-There exists a non-combinatorial immersion of the graph $\overline{W}_L$ in $\wt X_L$, with loss of injectivity at midpoints of slopes.
+{The graph $\overline{W}_L$ is constructed as a quotient of the disjoint union of the nuclei, levels and slopes, with the gluing performed in a natural way: an endpoint of a primary bust of a nucleus is glued to an endpoint of the corresponding slope, an endpoint of a secondary bust in a nucleus is glued to the initial point of the relevant flow segment of a level, while a forward endpoint is glued to the relevant endpoint of a slope.} There exists a non-combinatorial immersion of the graph $\overline{W}_L$ in $\wt X_L$, with loss of injectivity at midpoints of slopes.
 Let $\overline{W}$ be the graph obtained from $\overline{W}_L$ by `folding' its levels according to $\varrho_L$ so that the following diagram commutes:

 A component $W_u$ of $\overline{W}$ is an \emph{immersed wall}.\footnote{The subscript $u$ in $W_u$ denotes ``unsaturated'', as we will soon saturate $W_u$ in order to obtain a full codimension-1 subgroup.}